Sylwia-Olbrych/FAIRWork-AHP-FuzzyLogic-Safety-Efficiency/README.md

 **Safety**: A safety rating based on the provided inputs.<br />

 ***
 “This work has been supported by the FAIRWork project (www.fairwork-project.eu) and has been funded within the European Commission’s Horizon Europe Programme under contract number 101049499.
 This paper expresses the opinions of the authors and not necessarily those of the European Commission.
-The European Commission is not liable for any use that may be made of the information contained in this presentation.”
+The European Commission is not liable for any use that may be made of the information contained in this presentation.”<br />

-This project provides a graphical user interface (GUI) tool to calculate safety and efficiency ratings for your workspace setup.
-It takes various input parameters related to your workspace configuration and provides a rating based on those inputs.<br />
 Copyright © RWTH of FAIRWork Consortium